ARMmbed/mbed-client-linux-example/README.md

 1. Go to the `bin` folder of the Device Server package that you downloaded.
 2. Run the start script:
-    - If you are using Linux OS, run the `runDS.sh` in a new shell.
+    - If you are running mDS on Linux OS, run the `runDS.sh` in a new shell.
-    - If you are using Windows, run the `runDS.bat` in a new command prompt.
+    - If you are running mDS on Windows, run the `runDS.bat` in a new command prompt.

 This will start the mbed Device Server on your system.